awslabs/aws-support-tools/Lambda/LambdaInVPC/README.md

   - Set up your testing aim
   - Set up the test resource
-  You need to setup your test resources eg - memcached or DynamoDB in your VPC environment.
+  You need to setup your test resources eg - memcached/Redis or RDS in your VPC environment.
 As this is not the aim of this tutorial, Please refer to "Setup Test Resources.md" in the repo.
 For testing aim: 6/7, you don't need to do any extra steps.
   - Package the test deployment.
   	In this tutorial, we will use Python/virtualenv as our test step.
   	- create the testing virtual env